Vam-Jam/KAG_Gun/README.md

 # Why does this exist?

-Previously in kag, to make a bullet, the only 2 ways you could do it was to use a blob, or raycast.<br />
+Previously in kag, to make a bullet, the only 2 ways you could do it was to use a blob, or raycasting.<br />
-Raycast is the 'cheap' way to make a bullet, its cheaper then a blob in terms of resources, faster, but with more limitations, like not being effected by gravity (unless you split it up over multiple ticks) and a lack of visual fidelity.
+Raycasting is the 'cheap' way to make a bullet, its cheaper then a blob in terms of resources, faster, but with more limitations, like not being effected by gravity (unless you split it up over multiple ticks) and a lack of visual fidelity.

-Using a Blob is the other way of making a bullet.
-Easy to do, but blob's have a lot of overhead when being made, and making them too quickly causes a lot of issues.
-(Random crashes (due to blobs being complex) and weird physics (box2d & kag glue) to name a few).
-In return you could do some complex stuff visually and easily, or have bullets travel in silly ways effortlessly.
+Using a blob is the other way of making a bullet.
+Easy to do, but blob's have a lot of overhead when being made, and making them too quickly causes a lot of issues (Random crashes (due to blobs being complex) and weird physics (box2d & kag glue) to name a few).
+In return you could do some complex stuff visually and easily, or have bullets travel in silly ways effortlessly as an example.
 <br >
 Jenny (The creator of the Wild Wasteland (https://www.youtube.com/watch?v=VWRoJbgzh6k&feature=youtu.be)) created a WW2 mod in kag, using the blob style bullets.
 The biggest issue was random crashes & the bullets going through tiles.
 I spent a while trying to fix bullets going through walls, but turned out to be an issue with box2d & entities going too fast.